 Coaching Program Managers (CPM’s)

-Coaching Program Managers, trained in Behavioural Coaching methods and techniques, fulfill many roles.
+Coaching Program Managers, trained in Behavioral Coaching methods and techniques, fulfill many roles.
 Typically, they are involved in coaching programs from their inception.
 As internal coaches, they often introduce coaching into the organization and oversee and manage its delivery.
 They may also be the person designated to manage a coaching program introduced by an external coach provider.

 BC and Education

-One of the expanding areas of Behavioural Coaching is in the field of education.
+One of the expanding areas of Behavioral Coaching is in the field of education.
 Behavioural Coaches provide individuals, groups, teachers, students and administrative personnel with a wide variety of coaching interventions.
 They train senior teachers to coach new and experienced teachers and students as well as establishing and monitoring peer coaching programs.
 Coaches also work with students on life skills, study skills and social skills as well as career choice and preparation.

 -Coaching the teacher